brahianrosswill/ComfyUI-geltz/README.md

 ---

-### Orthogonal Residual Blend In Tensors Merge (orbit)
+### ORBIT Merge (orbit)

+(Orthogonal Residual Blend In Tensors).
 Direction-aware weight merger that decomposes the source–base delta into components parallel and orthogonal to the base, scales them by alpha_parallel and alpha_perp, then blends per-tensor using a trust factor.
 Implemented with PyTorch vector ops (batched norms, safe normalization with epsilon, optional coefficient clipping) to process all parameters efficiently.

 Adds the novelty of model_b onto model_a.
 Preserves core behavior by favoring shared directions while allowing controlled novelty along orthogonal directions; supports UNet/CLIP/LoRA state dicts and mixed precision.